-i) Statement of compliance
+a) Statement of compliance

-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of financial statements as set out in the Chartered Professional Accountants of Canada Handbook - Accounting - Part 1 ("CPA Canada Handbook").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of financial statements as set out in the Chartered Professional Accountants of Canada Handbook - Accounting - Part 1 ("CPA Canada Handbook").

-These financial statements are in compliance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34").
+These consolidated financial statements are in compliance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34").
 Accordingly, certain information normally included in annual financial statements prepared in accordance with IFRS, as issued by the IASB, have been omitted or condensed.
-The preparation of financial statements in accordance with IAS 34 requires the use of certain critical accounting estimates.
-It also requires management to exercise judgement in applying the Company's i) Statement of compliance (continued)
+The preparation of financial statements in accordance with IAS 34 requires the use of certain a) Statement of compliance (continued)